eliasb/dfdocker/README.md

 Now you are done with the terminal commands.
 It is time to switch to the **"Kitematic"** interface.

 1. From there you will see on the left-hand-side a list of your running containers.
 You should click on the container for **"Drupal"** which should have a name similar to **"example_drupal_1"**.
 You will see a bunch of stuff on the middle window.
 There is nothing for you to worry about.
-2. Look to the right hand side and you will be able to see a small window with a familiar appearance.
+2. Look to the right-hand-side and you will be able to see a small window with a familiar appearance.
 There should be a small screenshot of a Drupal 8 Installation screen.
 Click on that small screenshot.
 This will bring up your default Browser with the first screen for the Drupal 8 installation.
 3. Follow the Standard installation and, when prompted for the Database information you should use the following credentials:
 	- Database Name: **drupal**
 	- User Name: **drupal**